mir-one/academy/sources/web3-intro/lesson_3.md

 This lesson #3 of the Web3 tutorial.

-So we take off!

-Crypto enthusiasts often compare themselves to space explorers.
-Some are due to the high volatility of cryptocurrency rates, others are due to the potentially huge benefits for humanity from blockchain technology.
+A lot of crypto enthusiasts are similar to space-explorers, and many times they compare them to astronauts.
+It was found that some are due to the high volatility of cryptocurrency rate, others were attributed by possible large-scale economic gains for humanity from blockchain technology.

-To start the journey to WEB3 we need a key.
+We need a key.
+To start the journey to Web3 we need an access key.

 Let's look at an example:

-When using public services, the key is a passport, medical services - an insurance policy, on the Internet - e-mail.
-There is a single account that opens the way to many services.
+At the moment in order to use public services, the key is a valid document, medical services are insurance policy, on the Internet - an email.
+Unlike other services, there is a single account that opens the way to many services.

-For cryptocurrencies and web3, the key is the wallet.
+The key is the wallet.
+For cryptocurrencies and web3, the main point is for your account.

-Every time you log in to any web3 service, you connect your wallet to it.
-There are several types of wallets, but the basic principle of operation is always the same.
+All the time you logging in to any web3 service, you connect your wallet with it.
+Wallets have many different models, but the main idea is that they are all one and the same.

-When creating (generating) a wallet, the user is shown his secret phrase (Seed-phrase), which can consist of 12,18 or 24 words, it should be written down, and at best, remembered.
-These words are the key to the wallet.
-They are known only to one user, no one ever (“support service”) has the right to ask them.
-The user is fully responsible for the safety of his wallet and secret phrase.
+In order to create a wallet, the user is shown his secret phrase (Seed-phrase), which can consist of 12,18 or 24 words.
+It should be written down, and at best not remembered by all.
+As you know, this words are the key to your wallet.
+In fact, these are only known to one user, no one ever (“support service”) has the right to ask them.
+Users are fullly committed to protecting his personal data and secret phrase.
+The user is fully responsible for the security of his wallet and secret password.

-It is impossible to guess the seed phrase by chance, but if it becomes known to third parties, then no one can help.
-Therefore, it is not recommended to store the secret phrase on the computer in notes and correspondence.
+In order to guess the seed phrase, it is impossible to guess by chance, but if it has been discovered to third parties, then no one can help.
+In order to avoid the secret phrase on the computer, it is not recommended to store it in notes and correspondence.

-Personal data and other information is not used when creating a wallet.
-It's like driving, you need to learn how to drive a car once in order to drive any brand of car without any problems.
-Internal interfaces have minor differences.
+When creating a wallet, personal data and other information are not used.
+Similar to the way you drive, you need to learn how to drive a car once in order to drive any brand of car without any problems.
+The internal interfaces of the Internal Interface have minor differences.

 Main types of wallets